junwatu/sprn/How-to-make-a-release-note.md

 ### 4. Commit The Changes

 Commit the changes into your cloned repository.
-If you are using git command line run `git status`

-you will see something like this
+If you are using git command line run `git status`.
+You will see something like this:

 ```sh
 Changes not staged for commit: